A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• The meaning of the word advocate is ‘one who is summoned to help another’.
+• The word 'advocate' means ‘one who is summoned to help another’.

-• Another term commonly used for the Holy Spirit is Paraclete, which comes from a Greek term meaning ‘called to the side of’ and so has the same meaning as advocate.
+• Another term commonly used for the Holy Spirit is Paraclete, which is derived from a Greek term meaning ‘called to the side of’; it thus has the same meaning as advocate.

-• In the Hebrew Scriptures, peace was one of the distinguishing marks of the time of the Messiah—a time when swords would be made into ploughshares (Isaiah 2:4) and the wolf would live with the lamb (Isaiah 11:6).
+• In the Hebrew Scriptures, peace was a distinguishing mark of the time of the Messiah—a time when swords would be made into ploughshares (Isaiah 2:4) and the wolf would live with the lamb (Isaiah 11:6).
 Jesus’ gift of peace confirms that he is the longed-for Messiah.

 Exploring the Word

-Jesus has alluded to the fact that he is going away but that he will one day return.
+Jesus has alluded to the fact that he will leave and one day return.
 In the meantime, the disciples—the community to whom John is writing his gospel—are living in the ‘in-between times’.
-Jesus has come once in the flesh and has promised to return at the end of the world, so this instruction is a continuation of the teaching on how disciples should live out their faith in Jesus’ absence: they must keep his word, the word of God.
+Jesus has come once in the flesh and has promised to return at the end of the world, so his instruction in the text is a continuation of his teaching regarding how disciples should live their faith in Jesus’ absence: they must keep his word, the word of God.
 ‘And the Word was made flesh and dwelt among us’ (John 1:14).

-They will not be alone in this task, as Jesus has promised to send the Advocate or the Holy Spirit, who will continue to unfold the word as the Church grows and meets new situations and challenges.
+They will not be alone in this task, as Jesus has promised to send the Advocate, or the Holy Spirit, who will continue unfolding the word as the Church grows and meets new situations and challenges.

-• You could look at the first reading from Acts, which highlights one such situation.
+• You could explore the first reading from Acts, which highlights one such situation.

-• In conferring the gift of peace on his disciples, Jesus is preparing them for his departure and his absence.
-This will be a trial for the disciples, but the peace of Christ and the Holy Spirit will help them to understand his return to the Father and to be confident that they too will one day make that journey.
+• In conferring the gift of peace on his disciples, Jesus is preparing them for his departure and absence.
+This will be a trial for the disciples; however, the peace of Christ and the Holy Spirit will help them understand his return to the Father, as well as reassure them that they, too, will one day make that journey.

 • How do you cope with the ‘absence’ of Jesus?
-In what ways do you experience Christ’s presence?
+How do you experience Christ’s presence?

-• How do you experience the Spirit in your life?
+• How do you experience the Holy Spirit in your life?

 Making connections